Qudexy XR Sprinkle

-Common side effects may include:
+Common side effects of Qudexy XR Sprinkle may include:

-slow reactions, problems with speech or vision;
+problems with speech or memory, abnormal vision;

-cold symptoms such as stuffy nose, sneezing, sore throat; or
+cold symptoms such as stuffy nose, sneezing, sore throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.